Heidi Berry explains everything you need to know.

 - Carry out regular health and safety risk assessments for the property generally and specifically for legionnaires disease (no further action is required if you have assessed any risk as low)

-For any further advice on renting or assistance with evicting a tenant, contact Heidi Berry, a specialist landlord and tenant solicitor at Rudlings Wakelam 01284 755771.
+For any further advice on renting or assistance with evicting a tenant, contact Heidi Berry, a specialist landlord and tenant solicitor at Rudlings Wakelam, at or on 01284 755771.